tedhudek/sandbox/eight-essential-tips.md

 3. Create minimum content.

 * As writers, we're fighting for limited attention cycles.
 To be successful, we need to create the least amount of content that gets the job done.
 Any more is too much.
 At Microsoft, we spent decades building up tons of dev docs and technical content.
-In the last six months, we've torn down over a million pages of old content, with more on the way.
+In the last six months, we've torn down millions of pages of old content, with more on the way.
 The new way we work is through a collaborative platform.
 So what does this mean for creating new content?
 * It means that you start collaborating a lot sooner.
 Once you have something small and stable, something people can build on, invite stakeholders to make changes and updates.
 Once it's viable, publish it.
 Then continue the same cycle in the public view, with the input of your customers.
 They'll tell you loud and clear if something doesn't work.
 Get the content out fast and get customers going.
 * "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." -- Antoine de Saint-Exupery viable? cx 2.0, min loveable